HZH-123/NexusGene/README.md

 # NexusGene

 This project is a pytorch geometric learning framework for pan-cancer gene identifications.
 It applies to both homogeneous networks (PPI network)and heterogeneous networks.
-TREE can provide generalizable robust and accurate cancer gene identifications with multi-omics-level and network structure-level interpretability.
+NexusGene can provide generalizable robust and accurate cancer gene identifications with multi-omics-level and network structure-level interpretability.

 ## Installation